RSGInc/Battery-System/README.md

 ## To load the software onto the device
 5. Open a command line and paste `py -m mpremote mip install github:RSGInc/Battery-System/Software`

+## To clear the devices flash drive
+### Only do this if the device is hung and will not respond to thonny or any inputs
+1. Open the Clear-Flash folder and download the .uf2 file.
+2. Plug in the battery board while pressing the white button
+3. You should see a drive appear in your file explorer
+4. Drag and drop the firmware file to this drive
+5. Firmware and software will need to be reuploaded to the board